The Anacreontic Song: Anacreontic Society

-The original role of the Song
+Original role of the song

 An early reference to the Anacreontic Song is found in the long-unpublished journals of gentleman-composer John Marsh (1752–1828).
 Writing of 11 December 1773, he recalls:

-Mr Bowen... invited me to accompany him on the Saturday following to a concert at the London Coffee House called the Anacreontic Meeting, which I of course readily accepted of & played with Mr Smith the leader after wh'ch we sat down a pretty many of us to supper after which catches & glees were performed, in which a Mr Webster, a young man with a very fine bass voice much distinguish'd himself.
-The Anacreontic Song was also sung by him, in the last verse of which we stood hand in hand all around the table, this concert being in fact the origin of the Society held afterwards for many years at the Crown and Anchor.
+Mr Bowen... invited me to accompany him on the Saturday following to a concert at the London Coffee House called the Anacreontic Meeting, which I of course readily accepted of & played with Mr Smith the leader after w'ch [sic] we sat down a pretty many of us to supper after which catches & glees were performed, in which a Mr Webster, a young man with a very fine bass voice much distinguish'd himself.
+The Anacreontic Song was also sung by him, in the last verse of which we stood hand in hand all round the table, this concert being in fact the origin of the Society held afterwards for many years at the Crown and Anchor.

 Another reference is found in the long-unpublished Recollections of Richard John Samuel Stevens (1757–1837).
 In this passage, Stevens is speaking of the year 1777:

-The Evenings entertainment began at seven O Clock, with a Concert, chiefly of instrumental Music; it was not very uncommon to have some Vocal Music interspersed with the Instrumental.
+The Evening's entertainment began at seven o'clock, with a concert, chiefly of instrumental Music: it was not very uncommon to have some Vocal Music interspersed with the Instrumental.
 Mr. Sabattier was the Manager of this department, and generally stood behind the Person who was at the Piano Forte.
-At ten O Clock the Instrumental Concert ended, when we retired to the Supper rooms.
-After Supper, having sung "Non nobis Domine" we returned to the Concert Room, which in the mean time, had been differently arranged.
+At ten o'clock the Instrumental Concert ended, when we retired to the Supper rooms.
+After Supper, having sung Non nobis Domine we returned to the Concert Room, which in the mean time had been differently arranged.
 The President, then took his seat in the center of the elevated table, at the upper end of the room, supported on each side, by the various Vocal performers.
-After the Anacreontic Song had been sung, in the Chorus of the last verse of which, all the Members, Visitors, and Performers, joined, "hand in hand," we were entertained by the performance of various celebrated Catches, Glees, Songs, Duettos, and other Vocal, with some Rhetorical compositions, till twelve O Clock.
+After the Anacreontic Song had been sung, in the Chorus of the last verse of which all the Members, Visitors, and Performers joined, "hand in hand", we were entertained by the performance of various celebrated Catches, Glees, Songs, Duettos, and other Vocal, with some Rhetorical compositions, till twelve o'clock.

 Parke, writing in the early nineteenth century, recalls:

 After the concert an elegant supper was served up; and when the cloth was removed, the constitutional song, beginning, 'To Anacreon in Heaven,' was sung by the chairman or his deputy.